dundalek/closh/README.md

 - Write shell scripts in a language you use daily for development so you don't have to google arcane shell constructs every time you need to do anything but the simplest tasks.
 - Less amount and more composable code allows to experiment with new features and ideas.

 **Warning:** *Closh is still in a early stage and under a heavy development.
 It is not ready for daily use yet since it is quite easy to get it to crash.
-At this moment I am most interested in gathering feedback to help make the best possible design trade-offs.*
+At this moment I am most interested in gathering feedback and use cases to help make the best possible design trade-offs.
+Closh is tested on Linux, should run on macOS too.
+Windows who knows.*

 ## Quick Start